KDAB/knut/docs/API/script/textdocument.md

 #### <a name="selectToMark"></a>**selectToMark**([Mark](../script/mark.md) mark)

-Select the text from the cursor position to the `mark`.
+Selects the text from the cursor position to the `mark`.

 #### <a name="undo"></a>**undo**(int count)